 Even with automatic updates turned off, Google Play will periodically suggest to the user that they turn auto-update back on!
 To deal with this, you might password-lock Google Play using a third party Android app to lock the app.
-We discuss app locks and other device configuration options in this article under the “Other useful software” heading.
+We discuss app locks and other device configuration options for Android in this article under the “Other useful software” heading.
 This will prevent the user from opening Google Play, so they won’t be able to update or install any apps.
 Otherwise, include this information in enumerator training, so they understand the consequences of updating software on the device.

 Server console distribution

-SurveyCTO Collect has historically been distributed from the Collect tab of the server console - and it is still possible to download the installer from there.
-Part of this system involved SurveyCTO Collect app notifications to notify users that a new version of SurveyCTO Collect was available.
+SurveyCTO Collect has historically been distributed from the Collect tab of the server console - and it is still possible to download the Android installer from there.
+Part of this system involved SurveyCTO Collect app notifications on Android to notify users that a new version of SurveyCTO Collect was available.
 This setting is to be found on the Configure tab > Server settings > Other > Device updates.